vgomezr/SOC-Dynamics-Sierpinski-Fractals-Lattices/README.md

 ## Overview

-Welcome to the Self-Organized Criticality (SOC) Dynamics project, focused on exploring the Ising-percolation models on Sierpinski fractal lattices.
+Welcome to the Self-Organized Criticality (SOC) Dynamics project, focused on exploring the Ising-percolation model on Sierpinski fractal lattices.
 The primary objective is to compare the behaviors of these fractal lattices with those lacking self-similarity.
 Our aim is to understand the influence of topology on the emergent properties of critical self-organization.

 ## Project Objectives